Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fundamentals of Machine Learning (ML) and Integration of Tree Structures in Fed-Span

-We further assume heterogeneous \textit{computation capabilities} across the satellites, where each satellite { $n$} has a unique available maximum CPU frequency { $f_{n}^{\mathsf{max}}$} (in cycles/sec).

-\section{Fundamentals of Machine Learning (ML) and Integration of Tree Structures in { {{\tt Fed-Span}}}}
+\section{Fundamentals of Machine Learning (ML) and Integration of Tree Structures in { {{Fed-Span}}}}

-In this section, we first outline the ML objective of {\tt Fed-Span} in Sec.~\ref{sec:MLform}.
-Next, we provide an overview of the learning methodology employed by {\tt Fed-Span} in Sec.~\ref{sec:nutshell}.
-Finally, we present a sketch of the tree topologies used in {\tt Fed-Span} in Sec.~\ref{subsec:sketch}, which serve as a foundation for our formulations.
+In this section, we first outline the ML objective of {Fed-Span} in Sec.~\ref{sec:MLform}.
+Then, we provide an overview of the learning methodology employed by {Fed-Span} in Sec.~\ref{sec:nutshell}.
+Finally, we present a sketch of the tree topologies used in {Fed-Span} in Sec.~\ref{subsec:sketch}, which serve as a basis for our later formulations.

-\subsection{ML Formulation and Overarching Goal of {\tt Fed-SPAN}}
+\subsection{ML Formulation and Overarching Goal of {Fed-Span}}